Conductor (rail): Toronto

-The Toronto Transit Commission is somewhat different because its heavy rail lines use a combination of single-person and two-person crews.
+The Toronto Transit Commission (TTC) is somewhat different because its heavy rail lines use a combination of single-person and two-person crews.
 On the TTC's Line 1 and Line 2, trains operate with a crew of two train operators, consisting of a motorman and a conductor.
-The employees who perform these roles are crosstrained, and switch roles each time when a train reaches the end of a line and needs to reverse direction.
-The conductor is responsible for door control and observation and is located in the rear cab of the last car in a train.
-A trainlined buzzer system is used to notify the motorman that it is safe to proceed.
+The employees who perform these roles are cross-trained, and switch roles each time a train reaches the end of a line and needs to reverse direction.
+The conductor is responsible for door control and observation, and is located in the rear cab of the last car in a train.
+A trainline buzzer system is used to notify the motorman that proceeding is safe.

-After arrival at a station and before opening the doors, the conductor will verify the train alignment by observing a green triangle placed on the station wall.
-The green triangle marks the stopping location of the conductor and should be directly in front of the conductor's cab.
-The conductor is required to confirm the stop position to the motorman by pointing out the cab window at the green triangle with their index finger.
+After arrival at a station and before opening the doors, the conductor verifies the train alignment by observing a green triangle placed on the station wall.
+The green triangle marks the stopping location of the conductor, and should be directly in front of the conductor's cab.
+The conductors are required to confirm the stop position to the motorman by pointing out the cab window at the green triangle with their index finger.

 One set of door controls is provided in the cab to close all the doors at once.
 A door opening chime is played when the doors open.
-The conductor sticks their head out the cab window to observe the platform and doors, and when the doors are clear, they will press a button that closes the doors.
-At exactly the same time, door closing chimes are played, followed by an automated announcement of "please stand clear of the doors".
-The conductor will use the buzzer to notify the motorman that the train can proceed.
+The conductors stick their heads out the cab window to observe the platform and doors, and when the doors are clear, they press a button that closes the doors.
+At exactly the same time, door-closing chimes are played, followed by an automated announcement of "please stand clear of the doors".
+The conductors use the buzzer to notify the motorman that the train can proceed.

-When the train begins to leave the station, the conductor will observe the platform with their head out the window.
-An orange triangle, placed on the platform wall, marks the location where the conductor may cease platform departure observations and pull their head back into the cab.
+When the train begins to leave the station, the conductors observe the platform with their heads out the window.
+An orange triangle, placed on the platform wall, marks the location where the conductors may cease platform departure observations and pull their heads back into the cab.
 It is a safety precaution to watch the platform to make sure that no passenger is being dragged by the train into the tunnel.